-We are hiring within our Audit unit.
+We are hiring within our Audit unit and our Fiscal and Policy unit.
 View the auditor job description.
-To apply, email your cover letter and resume to email@example.com.
-Applications will be accepted until the positions are filled; however, applications received by June 24 will receive first consideration.
+View the analyst job description.
+To apply, email your cover letter and resume to firstname.lastname@example.org or email@example.com.
+Applications will be accepted until the positions are filled; however, applications received by June 21 will receive first consideration.

 Most Popular Services